 At the end of the day, Valenciano is not the dominant language of the region.
 I’ve met people whose parents’ spoke the language but decided against speaking it with their children.
 There are also towns that I’ve traveled to where Valenciano isn’t spoken at all nor was it historically.
 This includes the capital city, where government initiatives to raise the literacy of the language have affected the signages and public service announcements.
 Despite their efforts, it’s rare to hear Valenciano spoken at all.
 The language is reserved for the small villages and towns, which is bittersweet to discover since that is where its charm lies.
 Nonetheless, it is still sour since it doesn’t extend much further than the small municipalities.

 The Positives and Negative in My Valenciano Learning Experience

 Overall, I am quite happy with my level of Valenciano.
 I would have loved to have a B1 certification (an internationally recognized language certification) as I love studying and learning about languages.
-It’s obtained after taking a test that proves one has a sufficient level in speaking, reading, writing, and listening in the language one wishes to obtain a certification in.
+It’s obtained after taking a test that proves if one has a sufficient level in speaking, reading, writing and listening in the language one wishes to obtain a certification.
 It can also make it easier to return to Valencia and find work as a translator.

-I can still take the exam in the summer, but I don’t feel like I have the level to pass either the writing or reading part of the exam, especially because most native speakers warn me the Valenciano test is much harder than the other languages as the majority of participants take the exam to become teachers, bureaucrats, or government officials.
+I can still take the exam in the summer.
+I don’t feel like I have the level to pass either the writing or reading part of the exam, especially because most native speakers warn me the Valenciano test is much harder than other languages.
+This is because the majority of participants take the exam to become teachers, bureaucrats, or government officials.
 Regardless, I know enough for my everyday life.
 Whether listening to my colleagues’ talk, reading the different types of pastries at a bakery, or responding in the language if spoken to in Valenciano, I feel confident enough in any way the language presents itself to me.